 Start with highest-impact checks

 Begin with validations that catch your most common errors.
-Review historical payroll corrections to identify patterns—are most errors from missing data, calculation mistakes, or rate misapplication?
+Review historical payroll corrections to identify patterns — are most errors from missing data, calculation mistakes, or rate misapplication?
+If you’re still validating by hand, a structured pay run checklist is a good starting point before automating.
 Implement checks targeting your actual problems first, then expand coverage.

 Set appropriate thresholds